Building Your New Home in Rural Linn County

 - Inspections Required (PDF) This handout provides information about the inspections that the Building Division of the Planning & Development Department performs during each phase of construction.

-- Valuation Form for New Single Family Dwelling (PDF) This form helps estimate the valuation of the new construction, which is used to determine building permit fees.
+- Valuation Form for New Single Family Dwelling (PDF) This form calculates the valuation of the new construction, which is used to determine building permit fees.

 Entrance and E-911 Address Permit Information